justingilmore-docs/justingilmore-docs.github.io/samples/oneview-api/index.md

 # HPE OneView API
 ## Project Context
-I have modernized this legacy content into modern Markdown.
+I have restructured this legacy content into a standardized Markdown format.

 ### Request Example: Multi-Interface Rack Profile
 The following JSON excerpt demonstrates how to assign a **Network Set** across multiple physical ports for high-bandwidth redundancy.